Hrabal/TemPy/make_an_app/base_files.md

     return "Hello World"
 ```

-..and replace the controller code in `app.py` with an import of this new files, `app.py` will now look like this:
+..and replace the controller code in `app.py` with an import of this new file. `app.py` will now look like this:

 ```python
 # app.py